SHOT DESCRIPTIONS

 · Where does this product come from?
 Who created it?
 Who owns it?

 This song is produced by Travie McCoy ft.
 Bruno Mars.
-They created it, and they also own it as well.
+They created it, and they also own it as well.· How is this product distributed, shown or sold to the public?
+Who profits?

 The stores selling the song will profit, as well as the composers of the song and the different sponsors contributing to the song.